gajeam/Portability-Project/README.md

 What does Facebook's portability platform really look like?
 This repository will let you explore some anonymized data and anonymize your own data if you so desire.

 The anonymized Facebook data can be found in the folder `facebook-data-anonymous`.
-To get a sense of how the data in each file is structured, check out `datastructures.json`.
-This file contains the basic anonymization rules, and can give a less overwhelming sense of the barebones structure of the data set.
+To get a sense of how the data in each file is structured, check out the `facebook-data-examples` folder for some fun examples using the made up profile of Alan Aaronson.
+Then you can go to `datastructures.json` for the anonymization rules, which give a less overwhelming sense of the barebones structure of the data set.

 More technically inclined users can either poke around this data using pandas in a Jupyter Notebook or download and anonymize their own data.